 We built a theater in our office (crazy, right?) but it still has a limited number of seats.
 There’s a maximum of 5 students from each TED-Ed Club who can attend.
 This limit does not include chaperones.

 Who can be a chaperone?
-How many TED-Ed Club Members can one chaperone supervise?
+How many students can one chaperone supervise?

 An adult Club Leader, Club Advisor, or parent may be the chaperone for up to 5 students.
-If Club Members are accepted, parents will receive more specifics regarding chaperones and guidelines for attendance of the event.
+If students are accepted, parents will receive more specifics regarding chaperones and guidelines for attendance of the event.

 How do we get to New York City?
 Where do we stay?